DataDog/hiring-engineers/answers.md

 ![alert_event](./screenshots/alert_event.png)

-### - Bonus: Since this monitor is going to alert pretty often, you don't want to be alerted when you are out of the office.
+**Bonus: Since this monitor is going to alert pretty often, you don't want to be alerted when you are out of the office.
 Set up a scheduled downtime for this monitor that silences it from 7pm to 9am daily.
-Make sure that your email is notified when you schedule the downtime and take a screenshot of that notification.
+Make sure that your email is notified when you schedule the downtime and take a screenshot of that notification.**

 The *Manage Downtime* page is navigated by hovering over *Monitors* on the main menu and clicking *Manage Downtime*.